CekViral/.github/profile/README.md

 Welcome to CekViral 👋

-a smart web application that helps you verify the authenticity of viral content automatically, quickly, and accurately.
-This guide will guide you step by step to use the features available on CekViral.
+A smart web application that helps you verify the authenticity of viral content automatically, quickly, and accurately.

+Have you ever come across a short video on social media or a news article on a website and wondered, “Is this really true?”
+Do you tend to trust the information right away or do you find yourself questioning how to check if it’s real or fake, especially when the content comes in different formats?

+Don’t worry, that’s exactly what CekViral is here for.
+Whether it's video, link, or text, CekViral makes it easy for anyone to verify viral content fast and confidently.

 ---
 ## 1. Access the CekViral Website